Doctor in the House (film): Production

+Development

 Producer Betty Box picked up a copy of the book at Crewe during a long rail journey and saw its possibility as a film.
 The film rights had been optioned to Associated British Picture Corporation (ABPC) but they decided not to make the movie, and Box bought the rights.

 She and Ralph Thomas had a job convincing the Rank Organisation to make the movie because of the lack of a central story.
 But Box said "I think I know how to do it.
 I take my four students through three or four years of medical training and make that the story."

 She later said she was "very lucky" to get Nicholas Phipps to write the script.
 "There wasn't a great deal of the book in it, except for the characters", she said.

 "I'd never made comedies before but I reckoned I wanted to make it both real and funny and so I wouldn't deal with comedians."

-Rank executives thought that people would not be interested in a film about medicine, and that Bogarde, who up to then had played spivs and Second World War heroes, lacked sex appeal and could not play light comedy.
+Rank executives thought that people would not be interested in a film about medicine, and that Bogarde, who up to then had played spivs and Second World War heroes, could not play light comedy.
 As a result, the filmmakers got a low budget and were only allowed to use available Rank contract artists.

 "They didn't really have any funny actors to work with; they were all straight actors.
 Dirk Bogarde... had never played a funny line in his life", said Thomas.

+Thomas said "we decided we didn’t want to use actors who were professional funny men.
+We would cast the best actors we could get, actors we'd have cast if it was going to be a straight dramatic story about medicine.
+So we cast Dirk, Kenneth More, Kay Kendall, people who were bright, ‘hot’ and good."

+Borgarde claimed he "changed my character’s name to Simon Sparrow because I thought it was funnier, and so it stayed.
+The one stipulation I made was that I had to be a real doctor; I would do things that were funny, but would never instigate anything funny."